Recent progress

 Penetration of wind and solar PV among renewable electricity sources

-Power-sector renewables continue to be the fastest-growing source of energy.
-Hydro remains by far the largest source of renewable power globally, followed by wind and solar PV.
-Wind and solar PV have seen the fastest growth rates among renewable electricity sources and together are responsible for more than half of the increase in renewable electricity consumption observed over the past 10 years, with renewables accounting for more than 28% of total generation in 2020.
-Renewable sources of electricity remained resilient during the pandemic, and thanks to energy security policies, registered a record year in 2022, when 83% of total capacity additions were renewables.
-Without this additional renewable electrical capacity, the increase in energy related CO2 emissions in 2022 would have been 3-times higher.
+Power-sector renewables remain the fastest-growing source of energy worldwide.
+Hydro remains by far the largest source of renewable power globally meeting 16% of global electricity demand, followed by wind and solar PV.
+Wind and solar PV have seen the fastest growth rates among renewable electricity sources and together are responsible for more than half of the increase in renewable electricity consumption observed over the past 10 years, with renewables accounting for more than 28.2% of total generation in 2021.
+Renewable sources of electricity remained resilient during the pandemic, and thanks to energy security policies, registered a record year in 2023, almost 50% higher than 2022.

 Outlook for modern renewables